zc/cimaa/README.rst

 - Simplicity

   We wanted a solution that was easy to manage.
-Many monitoring systems require maintenance of infrustructure, like message busses, databases, or special coordinators.
+Many monitoring systems require maintenance of infrastructure, like message busses, databases, or special coordinators.

 - Distributed